 In fact, the Toronto-based artist has put out several zines and books, most recently Don’t Come In Here, published by Koyama Press.
 The storyline of this comic, as explained by Koyama, is typical of Kyle’s style: “Looking for an inexpensive live/work space, an anonymous character settles on a supernatural apartment that has a seemingly unlimited number of identical rooms.”

-In addition to his personal work, Kyle has worked with a number of publications, including Lucky Peach, The New York Times, and Bloomberg Businessweek.
+In addition to his personal work, Kyle has worked with a number of publications, including Lucky Peach, El New York Times, y Bloomberg Businessweek.
 He shared a selection of recent illustrations with us, revealing a style that favors super minimal composition, creating a sense of mood and scene with just a few carefully placed lines.

 Encuentre más de Patrick Kyle’s illustration trabajar en su cartera.

 Find more illustration work: